SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 2. Give the name as the same as the view, Z_C_TRAVEL_M_XXX where XXX is your group number.
 Give a meaningful description and click “Next”, then “Finish”.
 <br>![](/exercises/ex4/images/04_04_0020.png)

-3. Enter the code as shown here.
+3. Enter the code as shown here and make sure to replace XXX with your group number.
 ```abap
 @Metadata.layer: #CORE